In this post, we’ll go over a few things you can do with your media pitches to make journalists and editors love them.

 1. Sent to the right person

 To compile a good mailing list, take note of what topics each media professional writes about.
-If you’d like to purchase media lists for lifestyle, women’s or children’s products, you can check out this company.
 My team recently tested their media lists and while there were a few errors (wrong email address), it was a worthwhile purchase as it saved us hours and hours of research time and very quickly resulted in media stories coming up for a client in People Magazine and Woman’s Day.